 The 1990s — The Age of Digital Telephony & SMS Started

 Phones became much smaller, more energy-efficient and affordable (the cheapest models starting at about $200), and as a result were getting more and more popular, passing 100 million subscribers by 1998.
-In 2001 the first commercial launch of 3G — high-speed “third generation” GSM network — took place in Japan.
+In 2001 the first commercial launch of 3G — high-speed “third-generation” GSM network — took place in Japan.
 A brand new type of communication — short text messages (SMS) – was introduced and rapidly became popular among young people.
-The first SMS written by person was sent in Finland in 1992.
-2G and 3G allowed consumer to access the media content via their mobile phones.
+The first SMS written by a person was sent in Finland in 1992.
+2G and 3G allowed a consumer to access the media content via their mobile phones.

 1993 — Invention of the First Smartphone

 IBM’s Simon, considered to be the first smartphone in the world, was introduced at the Wireless World Conference in 1993.
-It cost $899 and had a wide range of features including pager, fax machine, PDA, remotely updated calendar, e-mail, address book, clock, calculator, early LCD touchscreen with QWERTY keyboard and predictive typing.
+It cost $899 and had a wide range of features including a pager, fax machine, PDA, remotely updated calendar, e-mail, address book, clock, calculator, early LCD touchscreen with QWERTY keyboard and predictive typing.
 IBM produced only 2,000 such phones weighing less than 0.5 kilograms and with a stylus for writing on the screen.

 1998 — First Downloadable Content & Mobile Payments

-In 1998 Finland’s Radiolinja (now Elisa) started to sell first downloadable content for mobile phones — it was a ring tone.
+In 1998 Finland’s Radiolinja (now Elisa) started to sell the first downloadable content for mobile phones — it was a ring tone.
 Mobile payments were tested in the same year in Finland and Sweden and were used for purchasing drinks and for parking fees collection.
 The first banking/credit commercial payment system was launched in 1999 in the Philippines.
-1999 is the year of internet services introduction on the mobile phones by NTT DoCoMo (Japan).
+1999 is the year of internet services introduction on mobile phones by NTT DoCoMo (Japan).

 2002 — First Mobile Devices with Cameras Became Available